Proto:Yume Nikki/Version 0.09

 - Directly left of the flower and blank tile are 4 tiles in a vertical line that each modify variable 119 in different increments when stepped on.

-- The Squish-Squish NPC in the game's regular art style has been relegated here.
-It was formerly located in the Barracks Settlement in v0.06.
+- The Squish-Squish NPC in the game's regular art style has been relegated here, like in v0.08.

 - The Nekoin can be interacted with to obtain all effects.
 In this version, you are teleported to the White Desert, right next to the stairs that lead to FC Dungeon.

-- The lefthand NASU is activated the same way as NASU Link, but this specific one has different functionality.
+- The lefthand NASU is activated the same way as NASU Link, but this specific one has different functionality carried over from v0.08.
 Variable 123 must be set to 1 for it to appear.